Warning: contains spoilers. And information about the plot too.

 These are classic cash in hand jobs, which is uncharacteristically savvy of the young bear.
 Keeping his money in a large jar is a wise move.
 Were Paddington to attempt to bank his hard earned cash, the bank or building society would, under obligations imposed by the Immigration Act 2014, have to check his immigration status before opening a new account.
 From 1 January 2018 any existing account Paddington had already set up would also be at risk of closure.
 The money he earns could be frozen and seized.

 Paddington’s window cleaning business was clearly self-employed in nature.
 His work as a barber, however brief, would be regarded by the authorities as employed work.
-This is a real problem for the unfortunate shop owner, who faces a fine of up to £20,000.
+This is a real problem for the doubly unfortunate shop owner, who faces a fine of up to £20,000.
 I’ve come across several cases in my own work where a migrant was “encountered” in a shop, claiming to be minding the till temporarily or just hanging out with friends, but where a hefty civil penalty was imposed on the employer anyway.

 Paddington lodges with the Browns in their elegant home at 32 Windsor Gardens.
 If Paddington pays any contribution towards his accommodation – perhaps a share of the weekly shopping, or even payment in marmalade – that would bring these living arrangements within the “right to rent” scheme created by the Immigration Act 2014.
 The Brown family would face a civil penalty of up to £5,000 for allowing Paddington to live with them, and could even be prosecuted if they knew about or “had reasonable cause” to know about his unlawful immigration status.

 Finally, we see Paddington have a brush with the law.
 His immigration status would be one of the first things police officers would check, under Operation Nexus.
-Under this joint working operation between police and immigration officials, even victims of crime have been threatened with removal.
+Under this joint working operation between police and immigration officials, even victims of crime have been detained and threatened with removal.
 As a defendant in a trial, as of 13 November 2017 Paddington will need to provide his nationality or face further criminal charges.

 Paddington is destined to end his time in the UK as a Foreign National Offender, another of the bureaucratic labels officials use to distance themselves from the real people whose lives they govern.
 Any sentence of 12 months or over attracts automatic deportation.
 As the recipient of a ten-year sentence, Paddington would have virtually no hope of winning any appeal.
 In prison, he would be constantly badgered by immigration officials to agree to an early removal.